LovreB/tech-bootcamp-ws/app/backend/tutorial/README.md

     "Poster": string;
 }
 ```
-Also create a type `OmdbSearchResponse` in the same directory representing the response from the OMDB API.
+We also have a type `OmdbSearchResponse` in the same directory representing the response from the OMDB API.
 ```typescript
 import {OmdbMovie} from "@/app/types/omdb/OmdbMovie";